JOURNEY'S END ... BUT THE VOYAGE IS NEVER OVER.

 Over two years ago we set out on the open, timeless road which stretched out towards a thousand endless, unreachable horizons.
 At every junction, we enjoyed a free choice of going left or right or just straight on.
 Going back was never an option.
 But, as inevitably as day turns into night, the oceans and borders eventually steer your path and subtly push you back towards your point of departure.
 Time and travel conspire and combine to set an inexorable and often involuntary course back to where you started.
 It is one of life's truths.

 It has often been said that when you have the time you don't have the money, and when you have the money you don't have the time.
 These are true words.
 Money and time are the two lifetime currencies and the demands of long mid-life years of responsibility and graft rarely permit you to indulge in both at the same time.
 But then retirement arrives.
 Suddenly, a new freedom opens up and the time comes to uncage the free bird within you.
 It has to be done.
 As Mark Twain said "Twenty years from now you will be more disappointed by the things you didn't do than by the ones you did do".

-Travel is about replacing preconceived images and prejudices with a real and enlightening experience.
+Travel is about replacing preconceived images and prejudices with a real and enlightening experience and insight.
 And, as we say to young Americans we meet, the more you travel around the world, the more you learn about your own country.
 And yourself.

 Our journey is at an end.
 Well, this one is.
 For as one journey ends, another begins.